 Day 3: Monday

-Depart Muscat and follow the Qurayat-Sur coast highway, along the scenic base of the Hajar Mountains, via Wadi Shab, a palm oasis with pools and ancient aqueducts.
-Arriving at the ancient fishing village of Al-Ayjah, we’ll explore the old town (where houses feature elaborately carved doors and lotus-pillar porches) and neighouring Sur, with its fascinating Maritime Museum (recalling Sur’s once-mighty prowess as a maritime port).
-Our photographic highlight here will be witnessing boat-builders at work in the dhow shipyard—the only one of its kind still remaining in Oman.
+Depart Muscat and follow the Qurayat-Sur coast highway, along the scenic base of the Hajar Mountains.
+Arriving at the ancient fishing village of Al-Ayjah, we’ll explore the old town (where houses feature elaborately carved doors and lotus-pillar porches) and neighoring Sur, with its fascinating souq and Maritime Museum (recalling Sur’s once-mighty prowess as a maritime port).
+Our photographic highlight here will be photographing boat-builders at work in the dhow shipyard—the only one of its kind still remaining in Oman.
+Our sunset shoot offers a dramatic panorama over the bay and historic city.

 Overnight: SUR PLAZA HOTEL, SUR